joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 energy efficiently over the scale of a plant.
 These systems vary widely in their size and complexity and may feature a large number of components coupled together.

-A notable example of the application of thermal hydraulic systems analysis is a nuclear reactor system.
-These systems typically involve a large network of components to perform the conversion of the nuclear power to electrical power and additional heat transfer components to remove the heat during accidental transients.
+A notable example requiring thermal hydraulic systems analysis is a nuclear reactor system.
+These systems typically involve a large network of components to perform the conversion of nuclear power to electrical power and additional heat transfer components to remove the heat during accidental transients.
 For example, there may be a
-primary flow "loop" of pipes that extract heat from the fuel, pumps to force circulation, one or more heat exchangers exchanging heat between this primary loop and a secondary loop, turbomachinery components like turbines and generators, etc. Accurate analyses of these systems require models that capture the coupling between all of these components.
+primary flow "loop" of pipes that extract heat from the fuel, pumps to force circulation, one or more heat exchangers exchanging heat between this primary loop and a secondary loop, turbomachinery components like turbines and generators, etc. Accurate systems analyses require models that capture the coupling between all of these components.

 A wide variety of applications have been built using the MOOSE framework.
-A suite of applications supporting various domains of analysis of nuclear reactor systems is under active development at Idaho National Laboratory.
-THM provides a foundation for thermal hydraulic applications in this area, including RELAP-7 [@relap7theory], which models two-phase flow in light water nuclear reactors and coolant flow in gas-cooled reactors, and Sockeye [@hansel2021sockeye], which models heat pipes used in nuclear microreactors.
+A suite of applications supporting various domains of nuclear reactor systems analysis is under active development at Idaho National Laboratory.
+THM provides a foundation for thermal hydraulic applications in this area, including RELAP-7 [@relap7theory], which models two-phase flow in light-water reactors and coolant flow in gas-cooled reactors, and Sockeye [@hansel2021sockeye], which models heat pipes used in nuclear microreactors.